 The height and width of the pillar, as well as the surface space available to install the fixture, will determine the appropriate size light to choose.

-- For a pillar measuring 4-6 inches high with a surface measuring 16-24 inches square, use a lamp approximately 2-3 feet high x 12-18 inches wide.
+- For a pillar measuring 4-6 feet high with a surface measuring 16-24 inches square, use a lamp approximately 2-3 feet high x 12-18 inches wide.

-- For a pillar measuring 6-8 inches high with a surface measuring 24-36 inches square, use a lamp approximately 3-5 feet high x 18-24 inches wide.
+- For a pillar measuring 6-8 feet high with a surface measuring 24-36 inches square, use a lamp approximately 3-5 feet high x 18-24 inches wide.

 POST-MOUNTED LIGHT FIXTURES